 This is an entirely new provision.
-It is the only one that is limited to firms' engagements with consumers.
+It is limited to firms' engagements with consumers.

 The relevant Supporting Standards for Business are relatively detailed, some of which appear to 'build on' the Central Bank's experience from supervisory and enforcement engagements relating to e.g. Tracker Mortgages, Business Interruption Insurance and Differential Pricing.